-Upon receipt of a report, the College will provide reasonable and appropriate interim measures designed to eliminate any existing hostile environment and protect all Parties involved.
+Upon receipt of a report of alleged Prohibited Conduct, the College will provide reasonable and appropriate supportive measures designed to eliminate any existing hostile environment and protect all Parties involved.
 The College will make reasonable efforts to communicate with the Parties to ensure that all safety, emotional and physical well-being concerns are being addressed.
-Interim measures may be imposed regardless of whether formal disciplinary action is sought by the Complainant or the College, and regardless of whether a crime is reported to Campus Security or local law enforcement.
-Interim measures may include no- contact directives, changes in class or work schedules, changes in College-owned living arrangements, interim suspension, College-imposed leave, or any other measures that the College deems appropriate.
-Likewise, the College may work with a reporting student to provide additional academic support or even withdrawal from class (or classes) without penalty.
+Supportive measures may be implemented regardless of whether formal disciplinary action is sought by the Complainant or the College, and regardless of whether a crime is reported to Campus Safety or local law enforcement.
+Supportive Measures are non-disciplinary services offered as appropriate, as reasonably available, and without fee or charge to both the Complainant or Respondent before or after the filing of a Formal Complaint or where no Formal Complaint has been filed.
+These Supportive Measures are designed to restore or preserve equal access to the College's education program or activity without unreasonably burdening Complainant and Respondent, including measures designed to protect the safety of all Parties or the College's educational environment, or deter sexual harassment.
+Supportive measures may include no- contact directives, changes in class or work schedules, changes in College-owned living arrangements, or any other supportive measures that the College deems appropriate.
+Likewise, the College may work with a reporting student to provide access to on-campus counseling services, provide information regarding off-campus services, increased security monitoring, additional academic support or even withdrawal from class (or classes) without penalty.

-The College will maintain the privacy of any interim measures provided under this Policy to the extent practicable and will promptly address any violation of the interim measures.
-All individuals are encouraged to report concerns about failure of another individual to abide by any restrictions imposed by an interim measure.
+The College will maintain the privacy of any supportive measures provided under this Policy to the extent practicable and will promptly address any violation of the supportive measures.
+All individuals are encouraged to report concerns about failure of another individual to abide by any restrictions imposed by a supportive measure.
 The College will take immediate and responsive action to enforce a previously implemented restriction if such restriction was violated.